 Intrigued, I skimmed the color selection.
 I have blonde hair, but my brows are naturally darker, and I’ve grown pleasantly accustomed to the perfect taupe-y shade of my go-to pencil.
 As I debated between “blonde” and “brunette,” I ultimately decided to go with the latter.
 After all, I wasn’t here to play.
 Plus, my admiration of Marilyn Monroe runs deep, and I love the look of a darker brow paired with light, contrasting hair.

 As I unscrewed the cap and took out the applicator, I immediately panicked.
 As mentioned, I prefer a natural effect when it comes to my brows—“feathered,” if you will.
 And, to be honest, anything that looks like it might yield Kardashian-esque results sends me running for the hills.
 The gel, “infused with hair-like fibers to fill and sculpt,” looked thick, intense, and a tad irrevocable—it is supposed to last three days, after all.

 As I started applying, I immediately had some thoughts.
 One, I applied too much product.
 And two, I wasn’t into the brush.
 On its website, the brand stipulates that you can use your own angled brush as needed during application.
-My tip: Take that advice.
 The provided applicator was a tad imprecise, and I found myself getting pigment where I didn’t want it.
 The too-dark color was also problematic although totally my mistake.
 (If I had used a lighter hand the shade would have been perfect.)